 “Every other town is having a go, small villages will make a really cheap mascot, like, they’ll cobble it together out of a cardboard box and some fabric and it’ll be based on a design from the local eight-year-old and they’ll have this shambolic mascot wandering around the town,” Carlier told me.
 “Pretty much almost every town or city [has] tried to have a mascot.”

 There are currently thousands of these mascots across Japan.
-I spoke to Carlier by phone about some of his favorites and some of the weirder ones:
+I spoke to Carlier by phone about some of his favourites and some of the weirder ones:

 VICE: Why mascots?